 Like its cousin the traditional IRA, a Roth IRA offers individuals an opportunity to save for retirement on a tax-advantaged basis.
 With a Roth IRA, you can deposit after-tax money, grow that money, and then take it out at retirement (age 59 ½ or older) tax-free forever.
 The whole “tax-free forever” part?
 That’s what turns heads, but the Roth IRA offers other perks.

-Its tax-free nature makes the Roth IRA especially attractive if the account is likely to be passed down, since it can save the inheritors significant taxes.
+Its tax-free nature makes the Roth IRA especially attractive if the account is likely to be passed down, because it can save the inheritors significant taxes.
 Plus, you’re never too old to invest in a Roth IRA, so you can stash money there your whole life, as long as you qualify (see below).

 The Roth IRA is flexible.
 You can withdraw contributions any time tax-free (since you’ve already paid taxes on them), and you can use the money for any reason.
 But experts warn against this.

-If you take out earnings early, though, you can be hit with taxes on the gains and a bonus penalty of 10 percent on the earnings.
+If you take out earnings early, you can be hit with taxes on the gains and a bonus penalty of 10 percent on the earnings.
 However, certain uses — such as for qualified educational expenses — can help you avoid the bonus penalty, though not the income taxes.

 On top of all this, the Roth IRA allows you to invest in potentially high-return investments such as stocks and stock funds, where you could earn much more than in a traditional bank account.